sbb-design-systems/lyne-components/src/elements/datepicker/datepicker/readme.md

 If the input's value changes, it is formatted then a `change` event is emitted with the new value.
 If it's an invalid date, the `data-sbb-invalid` attribute is added to the input.
 The component also listens for changes in its two properties, `wide` and `dateFilter`, and emits a `datePickerUpdated` event when changed.

-Consumers can listen to the native `change` and `input` events on the `sbb-datepicker` component to intercept date changes, the current value can be read from the async method `event.target.getValueAsDate()`.
+Consumers can listen to the native `change` and `input` events on the `sbb-datepicker` component to intercept date changes.
+The `valueAsDate` property on the `sbb-datepicker` can be used to read the current value (e.g. from `event.target.valueAsDate`) or to set the value programmatically.
-To set the value programmatically, it's recommended to use the `setValueAsDate()` method of the `sbb-datepicker`.

-Each time the user changes the date by using the calendar, or the next and previous day arrow, or by using the `setValueAsDate()` method, a `blur` event is fired on the input to ensure compatibility with any framework that relies on that event to update the current state.
+When the `valueAsDate` property is programmatically assigned, a `blur` event is fired on the input to ensure compatibility with any framework that relies on that event to update the current state.

 ## Custom date formats